The First Time You See Perito Moreno Glacier, You Understand Why People Travel

 The Sound

-This is what nobody prepared me for.
+This is the part nobody prepares you for.
 The glacier talks.

 The splash sends a wave across the grey water.
 Everyone on the walkways gasps.
 Cameras come up too late — it happened in 4 seconds, 2 seconds of fall and 2 seconds of impact.
 Then silence, except for the echoing rumble and the new wave spreading outward.